American-Gigolo Comedy Series—

 The Montreal Gazette

-He gets tired of walking her dogs and returns to Athens where he guides another tour.
-This time he’s sure he’s going back with a professor who falls for him, but she backs out.
-“Whew!
-I hate decisions.
-They compromise my passivity.”
+Tired of walking her dogs, he returns to Athens and guides another tour.
+This time he’s sure he’s going back with a professor—so cultured, so sensitive.

 It never ends.

-Robert MacLean is an independent filmmaker.
-His recent The Light Touch is on Amazon PrimeTubi and Scanbox, and his 7-minute comedy is an out-loud laugh.
-He is also a novelist, a playwright, a blogger, a YouTuber, a film reviewer, a literary critic, and a stand-up comic poet.
+Robert MacLean is a bad poet and an independent filmmaker.
+His The Light Touch is on Amazon PrimeTubi and Scanbox, and his 7-minute comedy is an out-loud laugh.
+He is also a screamingly funny novelist, a playwright, a blogger, a YouTuber, a reviewer of films, a literary critic, and a stand-up comic poet.
 Born Toronto, PhD McGill, taught at Canadian universities, too cold, live Greece, Irish citizen.
+Committed to making movies that don't matter.
 No brains, but an intellectual snob.

 4 comments: